What is EPC evolved packet core?

 Key Components and Functions of the Evolved Packet Core (EPC):

-1. Mobility Management Entity (MME):
+1. Mobility Management Entity (Mme):

 2. Serving Gateway (SGW):